Joe Bruechner

 A self-hosted agent that brings Claude Code's reasoning directly into Linear issue workflows.

-An @mention in Linear triggers a full Claude Code session — analysis posted back in minutes.
+An @mention in Linear kicks off a full Claude Code session, with the analysis posted back in minutes.

-The agent investigates the issue, creates a branch, implements the fix, and opens a PR — all from an @mention.
+The agent looks into the issue, creates a branch, implements the fix, and opens a PR, all from one @mention.

 03